* Apple falls on report of iPhone XR production stand down

 By Sruthi Shankar

-Nov 5 (Reuters) - The S&P 500 and the Dow Jones Industrial Average rose on Monday, as oil prices lifted energy stocks and defensive sectors such as real estate and utilities gained, but a drop in Apple's shares dragged down the Nasdaq.
+Nov 5 (Reuters) - The S&P 500 and the Dow Jones Industrial Average rose on Monday, supported by energy stocks and strong results from Berkshire Hathaway Inc, while a 3 percent drop in Apple Inc shares dragged down the Nasdaq.

-The iPhone maker's shares fell 3.7 percent to a 3-month low after a Nikkei report that the company had told its smartphone assemblers to halt plans for additional production lines dedicated to the iPhone XR.
+Apple slid 3.3 percent, adding to its near 7 percent fall on Friday, after the Nikkei reported the company has told two smartphone assemblers to halt plans for additional production lines dedicated to the lower-cost iPhone XR.

-Opinion polls show a strong chance for President Donald Trump's Republican Party holding the Senate but losing control of the House of Representatives to the Democrats - a potential hurdle to Trump's pro-business agenda, which has been a major driver of the stock market's rally since the 2016 election.
+Opinion polls show a strong chance for President Donald Trump's Republican Party holding the Senate but losing control of the House of Representatives to the Democrats - a potential hurdle to Trump's pro-business agenda, which has been a major factor for the stock market's rally since the 2016 election.

-Advancing issues outnumbered decliners by a 1.37-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.24-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.87-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.00-to-1 ratio on the Nasdaq.

-The S&P index recorded 10 new 52-week highs and one new lows, while the Nasdaq recorded 30 new highs and 47 new lows.
+The S&P index recorded 5 new 52-week highs and 1 new lows, while the Nasdaq recorded 19 new highs and 18 new lows.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D'Silva)